ravesgard/ravesgard.github.io/quest-services/poi-inq.md

 **RULE #1** - _**Questions Regarding Service:** Direct your POI/INQ questions to **@Raves&nbsp;Gard#6886** (on Discord) and him only.
 Guild Leadership is focused on managing the guild as a whole, and doesn't need to be taken away from this important task to answer event service questions._

-**RULE #2** - _**Questing Errors / No Reward Room Access:** We take zero responsibility for people who refuse to use the Discord Voice Channel to listen to the careful and precise instructions provided by our volunteers.
+**RULE #2** - _**Questing Errors / No Reward Room Access:** We take zero responsibility for people who refuse to use the Voice Channel (#POI/INQ on [Causality&nbsp;Discord&nbsp;Server](https://discord.gg/zbUvG4k)) to listen to the careful and precise instructions provided by our volunteers.
 If you go ahead of the pack and get sniped, or double step, or miss a throne/portal/seal, you will not be refunded your fee.
 It is your responsibility to have Discord open and be connected to the voice channel.
-Our volunteers are there to guide you through these very intricate quests._
+Our volunteers are there to guide you through these very intricate quests.
+Support will only be provided in voice channel. **Support will not be provided via chat messages within Tibia.**_

 **RULE #3** - _**Staging Areas:** If you do not meet at the designated staging area to be accepted into the service party, you will be PK'ed if we see you at the event area. **Only at the Staging Area will participants be added to the service party.**_

 **RULE #4** - _**Answer Your Own Questions:** If you ask a question that has already been answered by this POI/INQ reference page, that question will be ignored.
 There are a lot of people asking lots of different questions, that we can only focus on the ones that are not already answered by the information we've provided on this page. **If your question is being ignored, this rule is why.**_

 **RULE #5** - _**Keep Channels Clear:** Any posts on the text channel (#poiinq on [Causality&nbsp;Discord&nbsp;Server](https://discord.gg/zbUvG4k)) that are not about POI/INQ will be deleted - this channel is only for POI/INQ related conversation.
 Please limit your conversation on the voice channel (#POI/INQ on [Causality&nbsp;Discord&nbsp;Server](https://discord.gg/zbUvG4k)) to POI/INQ related conversation where appropriate, so volunteers can coordinate effectively and participants can be heard when they need assistance._

-**RULE #6** - _**Ignore Us On Discord At Your Own Risk:** If you are participating in this quest service and are not connected to the voice channel (#POI/INQ on [Causality&nbsp;Discord&nbsp;Server](https://discord.gg/zbUvG4k)) during the quest service and you run into problems, that's your own problem.
-Support will only be provided in voice channel.
-Support will not be provided via chat messages within Tibia._

 ### GENERAL PARTICIPATION REQUIREMENTS